Vadeni (horse)

-Vadeni (foaled 26 March 2019) is a French Thoroughbred racehorse.
+Vadeni (foaled 26 March 2019) is a French Thoroughbred racehorse and sire.
 He showed promise as a juvenile in 2021 when he won two of his three races, including the Listed Criterium du Fonds Europeen de l'Elevage.
 In the following spring he won the Prix de Guiche and then ran out a five-length winner of the Group One French Derby.
 In July, the horse won the Eclipse Stakes before being placed in the Irish Champion Stakes and finishing a close second in the Prix de l'Arc de Triomphe.